BIBSYSDEV/track-changes-to-aws-terms-and-conditions/atlassian/privacy-policy.md

 **_Content you provide through our products:_** The Services include the Atlassian products you use, where we collect and store content that you post, send, receive and share.
-We process this content in the role of a processor or service provider on behalf of our customers; this privacy policy does not apply to that processing (see above for more information).
+We process this content in the role of a processor or service provider on behalf of our customers.

 **_Content you provide through our websites:_** The Services also include websites owned or operated by us.
 We collect content that you submit to these websites, which include social media or social networking websites operated by us, our support and documentation websites, our Community Forums, and our Marketplace.
-For example, you provide content to us when you provide feedback, directly to us through our Services or otherwise, or when you participate in any interactive features, surveys, contests, promotions, sweepstakes, activities or events.
+For example, you provide content to us when you request information on pricing, billing, and licensing, and you provide content to us when you provide feedback, directly to us through our Services or otherwise, or when you participate in any interactive features, surveys, contests, promotions, sweepstakes, activities or events.

 **_Information you provide through our support channels:_** The Services also include customer support, where you may submit inquiries or other information